Bootstrapping Simple QM Systems: Bootstrapping quantum mechanics

 since the quantity is a norm of some state in the Hilbert space.
 In the above we have defined $M_{ij} = \langle x^{i+j} \rangle$.
 Considering these as matrix elements of some symmetric matrix $M$, the above constraint can be rephrased as $M \succeq 0$; i.e. $M$ is positive semi-definite.

 A matrix $M$ constructed as above is known as a Hankel matrix.
 Given any real sequence $\{a_n\}_0^\infty$ we may construct a symmetric $K \times K$ Hankel matrix by $(M)_{ij} = a_{i+j},\ 1 \leq i,j \leq K$.
 As noted by Lin, Hankel matrices and their connection to positive measures were studied classically by Hamburger and Stieltjes \cite{curto} among others.
+A much more detailed account of the problem can be found in the book \cite{schmudgen2017moment}.
 The classical Hamburger moment problem asks: given a sequence $\{a_n\}_1^\infty$, does there exist a positive measure $\mu$ on $\mathbb{R}$ such that $a_n = \int x^n d\mu(x)$?

-Hamburger showed that a necessary and sufficient condition is that the Hankel matrix constructed from the sequence is positive semi-definite for all ranks $K$.
+Hamburger and Stieltjes showed that a necessary and sufficient condition is that the Hankel matrix constructed from the sequence is positive semi-definite for all ranks $K$.
 The key in the proof is showing suffiency of this condition.
 It was first shown on the half line $\mathbb{R}_+$ by Stieltjes, and later generalized to $\mathbb{R}$ by Hamburger.
 A further refinement due to by Curto and Fialkow \cite{curto} came much later.
 They considered the \textit{truncated} problem: given finitely many elements of an ostensible moment sequence $\{a_n\}_1^K$, what are the conditions such that there exists an associated positive measure?
 The answer is, reassuringly, essentially the same: the Hankel matrix constructed from the sequence must be positive semi-definite up to rank $K$.
 In fact, the case in which the Hankel matrix is singular is pathological; we will in general use the slightly stronger constraint of positive definiteness to enforce the validity of a moment sequence.
+The precise conditions for existence of a unique measure can be found in \cite{schmudgen2017moment}.
+These are usually satisfied in quantum mechanics, as we expect that the wave function decays at least exponentially at large distances for bound state problems.
+This guarantees the bounds on the moments that produce a proper measure.